OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 ###### trackInfoOffset

-This data set defines how many entries in the data sets of the "Track list group" belong to a section.
+This dataset defines how many entries in the datasets of the "Track list group" belong to a section.
 One entry is created per section in a session and the number of entries is defined.
 A group size can be determined by calculating the specified offset value at the $x$ position minus the offset value at the $x-1$ position.

 #### Track list